fabern/LWFBrook90.jl/docs/src/index.md

 ## About LWFBrook90.jl
 LWFBrook90.jl implements a 1D soil vegetation atmosphere transport model.
 Intended use cases of this impelemntation are:
+- support of stable isotopes (δ¹⁸O and δ²H)
 - efficient model calibration for data analysis
-- support of stable isotopes (δ¹⁸O and δ²H)
-- increased flexibility for reparametrizations
+- increased model flexibility

 To read about the model structure, see section [SVAT Model](@ref).
-For a quick start refer to the step-by-step guide in section [Example](@ref) For further details read through the [User Guide](@ref) or refer to sections [Function References](@ref) and [Function Documentations](@ref) for further technical intricacies e.g. for development of the package.
+For a quick start refer to the step-by-step guide in section [Example](@ref) For further details read through the section [User Guide](@ref) or refer to sections [Code Listing](@ref) and [Function Documentations](@ref) for further technical intricacies e.g. for development of the package.